gardener/documentation/website/documentation/getting-started/observability/components.md

 In order to access the Gardener provided dashboards, open the `Plutono` link provided in the Gardener dashboard and use the username and password provided next to it.

-The password you can use to log in can be retrieved as shown in the image below.
+The password you can use to log in can be retrieved as shown below:

 ![](./images/access-plutono.png)